outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-04-27-other-companies-hiring-processes-are-costing-you.md

 ### Challenge Yourself
 - Ensure you have a diverse range of people running interviews to maximise the chance that applicants will see someone that looks like them and be more likely to feel at ease.
 - Be mindful of how people are acting in interviews.
 Check your employees are behaving in a kind and respectful manner with applicants and championing your culture and values.
 - Provide support and training for anyone involved in interviews.
-It's not enough to assume senior people are able to magically be amazing at interviews.
-Develop a group of people that are interested and engaged with the process that acts as real advertisements for why your company is a great place to work.
+It’s not enough to assume senior people are able to magically be amazing at interviews.
+Developing a group of people that are interested and engaged with the process acts as a real advertisement for why your company is a great place to work.
 - Reward people for being involved in hiring and be sure not to pile this on top of existing workloads as a side thought.
 Hiring is a core part of the job and needs to be acknowledged as such.

 ## Summary